layerx-labs/paystream/sdk/README.md

-# Paysteam Smart Contracts SDK
+# Paystream Smart Contracts SDK

 This is an SDK generated with dappkit-launchpad.
 The SDK generated could be used to deploy and interact with the paystream contracts.